Terms and Conditions of Website Use

 3.3 - If you allow anyone else to use our site, you must make sure that they read these terms first, and that they follow them.

-3.4 - Only use the site as allowed by law and these terms.
-If you don’t, we may suspend your usage, or stop it completely.
+3.4 - Only use the site as allowed by the law and these terms.
+If you don not, we may suspend your usage, or stop it completely.

 4. Intellectual Property Rights

-4.1 - We are the owner or licensee of all intellectual property rights in the site (for example the copyright) and in any of the material posted on it, unless stated otherwise or linked via source (a hyperlink with the word "Source" in brackets).
+4.1 - We are the owner or licensee of all intellectual property rights in the site (for example the copyright) and in any of the material posted on it, unless stated otherwise or linked via source (a hyperlink with the words 'image source', preceeded by the sourcing type).
 They are protected by copyright.

 4.3 - You are allowed to print one copy and download extracts of any page on the site for your personal reference, but not for commercial use without a licence from us.
 You must not alter anything, or use any illustrations, video, audio or photographs separately from the text that goes with them.